nocaremc/nodex-ws/README.md

 - [ ] obtain a list of all asset pairs
 - [x] obtain a list of asset pairs based on specified assets
 - [ ] check the ticker price of any asset pair
-- [ ] check the buys and sells of any asset pair
+- [x] check the limit orders of any asset pair
 - [ ] check the buys and sells of accounts
 - [ ] manage buys and sells for any asset pair